OS-Sketch/www.os-sketch.com/docs/operating-systems/syllabus.md

     participation grade will be reduced by half a percentage for each additional time they are absent or late in an unexcused fashion.
 Students who need to miss class or attend late for an excused reason should communicate their situation to the course instructor as soon as possible.
+Students who are sick should communicate their situation to the course instructor at their earliest convenience and not attend any in-person class sessions.

--   **Course Web Site**: Throughout the semester students are invited to contribute content to the OS-Sketch web site in the form of, for instance, technical diagrams (i.e., the sketches of operating system components), source code segments that comprise part of a laboratory assignment, enhancements to technical writing, and new written content.
-By the end of the semester, each student should make at least ten contributions &mdash;
-    excluding the merge of a pull request &mdash; to the web site, as evidenced through the GitHub repository's [commit
+-   **Course Web Site**: Throughout the semester students are invited to contribute content to the OS-Sketch web site in the form of, for instance, technical diagrams (i.e., a sketch of an operating system component), source code segments that comprise part of a laboratory assignment, enhancements to technical writing, and new written content.
+By the end of the semester, each student should make at least ten substantive contributions &mdash; excluding the merge of a pull request &mdash; to the web site, as evidenced through the GitHub repository's [commit listing](https://github.com/OS-Sketch/www.os-sketch.com/commits/master).
-    listing](https://github.com/OS-Sketch/www.os-sketch.com/commits/master).

 -   **Midterm Examination**: The midterm is an online cumulative assessment